drpicox/david-rodenas.com/_notes/sinatra.md

 Sinatra is a routing library,
 you specify routes and how to handle it.
-Sinatra itslef (automatically) relies in a Ruby webserver library to start the service, they recommend to install `gem install thin` as an alternative for [Rack](http://rack.github.io/).
+Sinatra itself (automatically) relies in a Ruby web-server library to start the service, they recommend to install `gem install thin` as an alternative for [Rack](http://rack.github.io/).